Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Idea of South Graphic Score

 A graphic score was produced from the web map data base of latitude and longitude coordinates, by printing the raw data as points on a grid.
 Removing the grid, the data points were then given parameters in timbre, rhythm and structure.
-It has now been recorded and performed by percussionist Damian Castaldi and forms and interesting collage of tones and rhythm within the soundtrack.
+It has now been recorded and performed by percussionist Damian Castaldi and forms a unique collage of tones and rhythm within the soundtrack.

-Download Graphic Score based on latitude and longitude coordinates of submitted location recordings.
+Download data score based on latitude and longitude coordinates of submitted location recordings.

 Listen to Graphic Score